 Source: Department of Justice, Office on Violence Against Women.
 2017 Update on the Status of Tribal Consultation Recommendations.
 (Washington, D.C.: Oct.
-3, 2017). | GAO-22-104045

-Federal officials we spoke to acknowledged that concerns exist related to the federal response and communication related to the MMIW crisis.
-FBI officials discussed challenges when coordinating with federal and tribal partners that are unaware of the resources that the FBI can deploy in investigations of missing or murdered Indian women, despite the agency's efforts to communicate this information.
-BIA officials explained that tribal communities may be uncertain when they can report cases of missing relatives to law enforcement.
+3, 2017). | GAO-22-104045 that tribal communities may be uncertain when they can report cases of missing relatives to law enforcement.
 DOJ and DOI officials identified several efforts being taken, described later in this report, which they hope will address some of these concerns.
 Additionally, regarding communication, FBI officials told us that the agency plans to improve outreach to tribal communities regarding when to report a case of a missing person to the FBI.
 DOJ and DOI officials also explained that one role of agency victim assistance specialists is to help with communication with families, including providing status updates on investigations and trials.

 Regarding understaffing concerns raised by tribal stakeholders, federal law enforcement officials acknowledged federal staffing challenges.
 For example, law enforcement officials from some BIA district offices stated that they are resource-challenged and noted reasons, including recruitment and retention difficulties.
 According to 2020 staffing data provided by four BIA districts that align with our selected locations, the districts experienced vacancies representing one-third to one-half of all agents who could be assigned to address or assist in cases of missing or murdered Indian women.
 Two other BIA districts were fully staffed for these positions in 2020, according to BIA's staffing data.
-FBI officials stated that staffing levels in Indian country were consistent between 2015 and 2020 and, while staffing levels fluctuate according to promotions, retirements, and transfers, the agency's Indian Country Special Jurisdiction Unit remains in constant contact with the numerous FBI field offices to ensure that temporary disruptions in staffing levels are expeditiously addressed.
+FBI officials stated that staffing levels in Indian country were consistent between 2015 and 2020 and, while staffing levels fluctuate according to promotions. retirements, and transfers, the agency's Indian Country Special Jurisdiction Unit remains in constant contact with the numerous FBI field offices to ensure that temporary disruptions in staffing levels are expeditiously addressed.

+DOJ and DOI Have Efforts

+Underway to Address the

+MMIW Crisis but Do Not

+Have Plans for

+Implementing Statutory

+Requirements Whose

+Deadlines Have Passed

-DOJ and DOI Have Efforts Underway to Address the MMIW Crisis but Do Not Have Plans for Implementing Statutory Requirements Whose Deadlines Have Passed but the agencies have missed some statutory deadlines (see table 4).
+DOJ and DOI have several efforts underway to address aspects of the MMIW crisis (see table 3), including joint agency efforts, such as Operation Lady Justice.
+In addition, DOJ and DOI have other efforts ongoing to meet requirements in Savanna's Act and the Not Invisible Act, but the agencies have missed some statutory deadlines (see table 4).
 Depending on how they are implemented, these efforts have the potential to address some concerns raised by tribal stakeholders about the federal response and communication related to the MMIW crisis.
 However, it is too early to tell what the results of these efforts have been because they have not yet been fully implemented.